xregistry/spec/message/spec.md

 }
 ```

-### "Kafka/0.11" format
+### "Kafka" binding

-The "Kafka" format is used to define messages that are sent over [Apache
+The "Kafka" binding is used to define messages that are sent over [Apache
 Kafka][Apache Kafka] connections.
 The version number reflects the last version
 in which the record structure was changed in the Apache Kafka project, not the
 current version.
 If the version number is omitted, the latest version is
 assumed.

-The [`metadata`](#metadata-message-metadata) object contains the common elements
+The [`message`](#message-protocol-binding) object contains the common elements
-of the Kafka [producer][Apache Kafka producer] and [consumer][Apache Kafka consumer] records, with the `headers` element corresponding to the application
+of the Kafka [producer][Apache Kafka producer] and
+[consumer][Apache Kafka consumer] records, with the `headers` element
-properties collection of other protocols.
+corresponding to the application properties collection of other protocols.

 The following properties are defined: